 - Introduction to engineering

 - Reworking the Thunderbird

 - The Horrors: Inexplicable styling missteps

 Yes, 600’s crazy power for an engine, never mind one with only three cylinders.
 Note that fewer cylinders means fewer parts.
 This helps make it less expensive, an important consideration.
 But the engine still sounds bad-ass thanks to big cylinders.

 With more power than typical V-8s, this engine can be adapted for more or less power simply by choosing turbocharging or no.

 Why is this important?

-Cooling is more efficient with three cylinders as well, and I’ve seen other places tout that the fewer cylinders the less internal friction, but more important is the compact size, which is ideal.
+Cooling is more efficient with three cylinders as well, and I’ve seen other places tout that the fewer cylinders, the less internal friction.
+But more important is the compact size, which is ideal.
 Small size means you can optimize for passenger and cargo space.
-And no need for any nonsense “cylinder deactivation” though you can implement that with Koenigsegg’s Freevalve system (no valve train, but using electro-hydro-pneumatic controls to open and close the valves).
+And no need for any nonsense “cylinder deactivation” though you could implement that with Koenigsegg’s Freevalve system (no valve train, but using electro-hydro-pneumatic controls to open and close the valves).
 Turning some cylinders on and off is hard on an engine, due to hot/cold spots leading to thermal stresses, for one, and therefore stupid to do.